munificent/craftinginterpreters/book/classes.md

 That should help users use `this` correctly and saves us from having to handle misuse at runtime in the interpreter.

+---

 ## Constructors and Initializers

-We can do almost everything with classes now, and all that remains as we near the end of the chapter is the beginning.
+We can do almost everything with classes now, and as we near the end of the chapter we find ourselves strangely focused on a beginning.
 Methods and fields let us encapsulate state and behavior together so that an object always *stays* in a valid configuration.
-But how do we ensure a brand new object *begins* in a meaningful state?
+But how do we ensure a brand new object *starts* in a good state?

 For that, we need constructors.
 I find them one of the trickiest parts of a language to design and if you peer closely at other most languages, you'll see
 <span name="cracks">cracks</span> around object construction where the seams of
-the design don't quite hang together perfectly.
+the design don't quite fit together perfectly.
 Maybe there's something intrinsically messy about the moment of birth.

 <aside name="cracks">